When I was in college, I had a lot of little hustles. It was college so there was a lot of downtime.

 What’s fascinating about blogging, which is true about every pursuit, is that there are so many layers to it.
 On the face of it, blogging seems to be about writing.
 You have to come up with ideas, you have to formulate those ideas into an entertaining and engaging post, and then you need to format it in a readable way that pulls people in.
 It’s a constantly evolving process.

 What makes it great is what you learn.
-If your blog fails, you will become a better writer, a better organizer of ideas, grown your network, improved your understanding of social media and other online technologies, among other things.
-These are all skills you can use anywhere and it's a valuable by product of your time and energy.
+If your blog fails, you will become a better writer, a better organizer of ideas, grow your network, and improved your understanding of social media and other online technologies, among other things.
+These are all skills you can use anywhere and it’s a valuable by-product of your time and energy.
+You could even take these skills and start freelancing for other bloggers.
+For example, you could become a freelance writer, social media manager, or SEO consultant.
+Here are some more ideas on how to become a freelance blogger.

 If your blog succeeds, it is scalable.
 Your blog will earn money while you sleep because it’s a storefront that never closes.
 You can use that stream of income to build up your investments, and maybe you can sell it one day for a nice balloon payment that changes your financial trajectory.